 Quick Point Nature Preserve is a great spot for bird watching.
 You’re also likely to spot dolphins gliding back and forth in the waters of Sarasota Bay, and kids will find plenty of opportunities for beachcombing and exploring the calm shallows waters.

 9. How about a BOATING ADVENTURE?

-There is something about being out on the water, listening to the soothing sounds of seagulls and waves lapping gently against the boat, smelling the fresh salty breeze, and watching dolphins frolic in the wake or glide through the waves with grace.
-Right???
+There is something about being out on the water, listening to the soothing sounds of seagulls and waves lapping gently against the boat, smelling the fresh salty breeze, and watching dolphins frolic in the wake, right?

 Whether you’re interested in a group cruise or want to have a boat all to yourself (with or without a captain), there are plenty of options in the area to consider if you’re not bringing your own vessel.

 10. Experience the breathtaking Sarasota SUNSET!

 Who doesn’t like to watch the sun slowly sink into the sea with the canvas of sky ablaze with color and reflected in the darkening waters beneath?